Jean28518/minetest_buildingfarming_zone/README.md

 This Mod is made for servers.

 ## What does it do?
-It decides in hand of an x **OR** y coordinate, in which from the three zones the player stands and shows it him the name of the zone with a specific color on the bottom left corner of the screen.
+It decides in hand of an x **OR** y coordinate, in which from the three zones the player stands and shows it him the name of the zone with a specific color on the bottom right corner of the screen.
 ![Explanation](explanation.png)

 **This Mod doesnt protect anything, it just shows players, in wich zone they are!**